tomsauv/TROP-Tandem-Repeat-Overlap-Parser/README.md

 ```
 setwd("C:/Users/tomsauv/my_R_analyses")
 ```
-Place all files necessary in this folder on your computer (above is an example, adjust to the folder path on your computer)
+Place all files necessary in this working directory folder on your computer (above is an example, adjust to the folder path and name on your computer)

 **2) Load the ```data.table```  R package (install it prior)**
 ```